2025 Year 6 Mock Trial Competition

 The Greater Manchester Magistrates' Association held their eighth annual Year 6 Mock Trial Competition in June 2025.
 Sixteen primary schools from all across Greater Manchester entered.
 Each school was allocated to represent either the prosecution or defence in the case of R. vs Jo Stockwell in two simulated court rooms.
 The charge Jo faced was one of Possession of a Bladed Article in a public place.

-Feedback from the Head Teacher of a participating primary school :
+Feedback from the teacher of a participating primary school :

 Two trials were run at the same time, with eight trials being held during the day.
 A Presiding Justice from Greater Manchester Magistrates in the Community oversaw the proceedings in each of the two courts.